crateio/distutils2/docs/source/distutils/apiref.rst

    * ``macosx-10.6-intel``

-   .. % XXX isn't this also provided by some other non-distutils module?
+   ..
+XXX reinvention of platform module?

 .. function:: convert_path(pathname)

    Return 'pathname' as a name that will work on the native filesystem, i.e. split it on '/' and put it back together again using the current directory separator.
 Needed because filenames in the setup script are always supplied in Unix style, and have to be converted to the local convention before we can actually use them in the filesystem.
 Raises :exc:`ValueError` on non-Unix-ish systems if *pathname* either starts or ends with a slash.

 .. function:: change_root(new_root, pathname)

    Return *pathname* with *new_root* prepended.
 If *pathname* is relative, this is equivalent to ``os.path.join(new_root,pathname)`` Otherwise, it requires making *pathname* relative and then joining the two, which is tricky on DOS/Windows.

 .. function:: check_environ()